miguelcjalmeida/vagante-dsmod/readme.md

 - Special thanks to Krystal and arifallen23 for custom designs, and Douchel for fresh new rooms.
 - Thanks Blue and The Last Ranger for helping with balancing (or unbalancing?).
 - Thanks ddavidd and Bagelrama for giving a hand
-- Finally, thanks Seth for constantly breaking the game
+- Thanks Seth for constantly breaking the game
+- I appreciate the tool that made all this work possible: [mtolly/vagante-extract](https://github.com/mtolly/vagante-extract)

 # License
 [ISC](https://choosealicense.com/licenses/isc/)